Vishal-sys-code/NumPyLiteC/README.md

 * License

 ## Introduction
-Welcome to **`numpy.c`**, a C implementation inspired by NumPy, designed to provide fundamental array operations and utilities.
-This project aims to offer a lightweight, efficient library for handling arrays and basic numerical computations in C programming language.
+Welcome to **`NumPyLiteC`**, a C implementation inspired by NumPy, designed to provide fundamental array operations and utilities.
+This project aims to offer a lightweight, efficient library for handling arrays and basic numerical computations in the C programming language.

 NumPy, a cornerstone of scientific computing in Python, provides powerful array manipulation capabilities.
-However, its extensive feature set and dependencies may not always be suitable for resource-constrained environments or specific performance-critical applications. numpy.c seeks to bridge this gap by offering essential functionalities reminiscent of NumPy, tailored for C developers needing efficient numerical operations.
+However, its extensive feature set and dependencies may not always suit resource-constrained environments or specific performance-critical applications. numpy.c seeks to bridge this gap by offering essential functionalities reminiscent of NumPy, tailored for C developers needing efficient numerical operations.

 This repository is ideal for developers seeking: